Killthebug/Bika-Lims-Wiki/Home.md

 ## 11. Make it executable and test:

     sudo chmod +x start-idserver.sh

+Start the id-server

     sudo su plone -c "./start-idserver.sh"

+To test, use a text-mode browser

     lynx http://localhost:8031/

 A "1" should appear, incrementing on reloads.
-A different browser can also be used from another server, if needed.
-Note port.

 ### 12. Create the stop-idserver.sh script:

     #!/bin/sh
     kill `cat var/idserver.pid`

-## 13. Test and reload apache config, if new server name DNS is ready:
+## 13. Test web server and DNS

+Ensure the configuration is valid
     sudo apache2ctl configtest

+Ensure the DNS is active for the new instance
     dig example.bikalabs.com

+Reload the webserver configuration
     sudo apachectl graceful

 ## 14. Remove/edit the id.counter file to reset counter, and restart: (optional)